Oakhampton, New South Wales

-Oakhampton is a suburb in the City of Maitland in the Hunter Region of New South Wales, Australia.
+Oakhampton is a suburb in the City of Maitland in the Hunter Valley of New South Wales, Australia.

 The traditional owners and custodians of the Maitland area are the Wonnarua people.

-The train station in the area closed on 20 October 1975.
-Hunter Line services operating on the Dungog Branch run through the closed station, located between Telerah and Mindaribba.
+The railway station in the area closed on 20 October 1975.
+Hunter Line services operate through the closed station on the North Coast line located between Telerah and Mindaribba.